 When you think of some of your favorite memories with your family, is food often a part of those memories?
 The cultural practice of harvesting the Three Sisters is a moment for Indigenous communities to offer their gratitude to the land and to the plants they have grown for the sustenance they will provide.

 At the conclusion of the 2019 Sabores de Mi Patria program, participants gathered together to celebrate their heritage, the land, the crops of the Three Sisters, and to enjoy the fruits of their labor.

 The 2019 Sabores de Mi Patria workshop participants at the Three Sisters and La Milpa harvest workshop.

 When we asked AMU Director, Guadalupe Blauer, about modern efforts to revive indigenous knowledge in agriculture, she said “For us, through this [Sabores] project, we recognize the need to acknowledge these ancient practices and knowledge that have been part of our culture, but underrepresented.”

 She continued by saying that, “[its] very important … to recognize the connection between Nature-Culture under the concept of Cosmovision, which is interpreted as the main focus for sustainable agriculture.
 Recovering these practices is also recovering a social and cultural identity and our much needed connection with nature.”

 If you’d like to learn more about sustainable agriculture through Three Sisters and La Milpa, as well as the culture and meaning of these practices to the people and the land where they were developed, AMU has helpful educational resources to get you started: https://www.artesmexut.org/for-educators

-Squash blossoms are edible but be sure to harvest male blossoms (left), which do not grow into a squash fruit, and not female blossoms (right), which do!
+Squash blossoms are edible but be sure to harvest male blossoms (right), which do not grow into a squash fruit, and not female blossoms (left), which do!